Net Promoter Scores - The Complete Guide for Your SaaS Business

 Using net promoter scores is also a great way to pour efficiency into your business.
 By ensuring all your teams place your NPS first, each department’s goals will align.

 For example, different departments in your business can use survey feedback to share data and collaborate.
 This adds cohesion to your business as your campaigns will be inter-departmental and work together toward a common goal.
 Paying attention to net promoter scores makes streamlining simple.

 Final Thoughts on Using Your NPS for Customer Success in SaaS

 There’s a reason people say failure is good.
 While it's great to receive good feedback, real growth is often found in how we make up for our shortfalls.
-Creating strategies to improve your NPS is a great way to turn your pitfalls into praise.
+Creating strategies to improve your NPS is a great way to turn your pitfalls into praise and enhance the way you sell software online.
 Who knows, maybe you’ll have more promoters in your customer bundle than you know what to do with!
 The point is you’ll never know how your customers feel about you until you ask.